xapple/bumphub/README.md

 ## Uploading a package to PyPI

-Before using this script your package needs to already be registered in PyPI.
-Follow these steps starting with your project repository.
+If you want to do the steps manually instead, follow this guide.
 Let's say your project is named `demo`.

     cd ~/repos/demo
     git init